Adversarial Meta-Learning: Performance Evaluation

-1) ADML is indeed an effective meta-learner since it leads to quick learning from a small amount of new data for a new task.
-In the "Clean-Clean" cases, ADML delivers desirable results, which are very close to the state-of-the-art given by MAML and consistently better than those of MAML-AD and Matching Networks.
-For example, in the case of 5-way 1-shot classification with $\epsilon=2$, ADML gives an average classification accuracy of $48.00\%$, which is very close to that given by MAML (i.e., $48.47\%$), and it performs better than MAML-AD ($43.13\%$) and Matching Networks ($43.87\%$).
-Note that here "Clean-Clean" means no adversarial samples in the meta-testing.
-However, ADML was still trained with adversarial samples during the meta-training.
-So it produced models different from those given by MAML, which give different classification accuracies.
+1) Just like MAML, ADML is indeed an effective meta-learner since it leads to quick learning from a small amount of new data for a new task.
+In the ``Clean-Clean'' cases, the general condition of meta-learning, ADML delivers desirable results, which are very close to the state-of-the-art given by MAML and Relation Networks, and consistently better than those of MAML-AD and Matching Networks.
+For example, in the case of 5-way 1-shot classification with $\epsilon=2$ (Table~\ref{Mini-1shot}), ADML gives an average classification accuracy of $48.00\%$, which is very close to that given by MAML (i.e., $48.47\%$) and Relation Networks ($49.67\%$), and it performs better than MAML-AD ($43.13\%$) and Matching Networks ($43.87\%$). \emph{Note that the proposed ADML focuses on the cases with adversarial samples, and it is reasonable that it performs slightly worse on the cases with only clean samples.}

 2) ADML is robust to adversarial samples since it only suffers from a minor performance degradation when encountering adversarial samples.
-For example, for the 5-way 5-shot classification with $\epsilon=2$, ADML gives classification accuracies of $57.03\%$, $58.06\%$, $55.27\%$, $58.12\%$ and $55.22\%$ in the five test cases respectively.
-Compared to the corresponding "Clean-Clean" case where its accuracy is $59.38\%$, the performance degradation is only $4.16\%$ in the worst-case and $2.64\%$ on average.
+For example, for the 5-way 5-shot classification with $\epsilon=2$ (Table~\ref{Mini-5shot}), ADML gives classification accuracies of $57.03\%$, $58.06\%$, $55.27\%$, $58.12\%$ and $55.22\%$ in the five test cases respectively.
+Compared to the ``Clean-Clean'' case (i.e., $59.38\%$), the performance degradation is only $4.16\%$ in the worst-case and $2.64\%$ on average.
+However, the classification accuracies given by the other meta-learning algorithms, including MAML-AD, drop substantially when there are adversarial samples.
+For example, for MAML, the accuracy drops from $61.45\%$ (``Clean-Clean'') to $36.65\%$ (``Clean-Adversarial'') when injecting adversarial samples for testing, which represents a significant degradation of $24.80\%$.
+Similar observations can be made for MAML-AD, Matching Networks and Relation Networks, which represent substantial degradations of $15.48\%$, $22.26\%$ and $25.48\%$ respectively.